Batch Jobs: Long Running computations

 - A program to be submitted by the submission script.

-Here is an example submission script, which is found in example 50 in our collection.
+Here is an example submission script.
 This one is aimed to submit just one long-running R program.

 The symbol "#MSUB" is a declaration that the scheduler is supposed to notice.
-While running, the job's name is "Rsimple", that's how we can spot it while running.
+While running, the job's name is "RparallelHelloWorld", that's how we can spot it while running.
 This job is a one-core job, and only uses one processor, so we request exactly that amount.
 The -M argument is your email address, and -m "bea" means to email you when (b) the job begins, when (e) it ends successfully, or (a) if it fails, or aborts.
+The -q argument specifies which queue the job is submitted to.
+Specifying sixhour allows a small job that runs in six hours or less to be sent outside of the CRMDA nodes.
+If crmda is supplied as -q, then the job will be restricted to CRMDA nodes.
+If you are unsure what queues you have permission to submit to, you can run "$ mystats" to get information about what queues you can use and which one is the default.

 As one can see, there is a "boilerplate-ish" feeling in this script, about the only thing the user would worry about is the walltime allowed.
 If we choose a number too small, the job will be canceled by the scheduler before it is done.
 If we ask for a lot of time, the scheduler may make us wait until the cluster is not full of other jobs.

-There is a separate file, "r-serial.R", in the same directory as the submission script.
+There is a separate file, "parallel-hello.R", in the same directory as the submission script.

 To submit the batch job, run this command:

 It is running in the "background".
-While the job runs, we can log off ACF entirely, it will keep going.
+While the job runs, we can log off of HPC entirely, it will keep going.

 When the job finishes, it creates 2 files,